 Fry's Eureka Moment realizing that he's Lars, dashing down the street excitedly, "I'm coming, Leela!"

 The ending to "Cold Warriors" features Fry and his father, Yancy Sr., ice fishing.
 After seeing his father being incredibly tough on Fry throughout the episode, he finally explains to his son that he's hard on him so he'll be able to be strong in the future.
-It's topped off with the line "Now, bundle up.
-I don't want you getting frozen."
+It's topped off with this line

 Spoken as the character is mostly likely being eaten by quintillions of Benders, with his only crime being going on a rampage because he was pushed to the breaking point while trying to apologize for a similar incident earlier in the episode involving a comment about his mother.